stoplightio/docs/articles/prism/validation.md

 ## Local Contract Server Steps

 1. Install [Prism](https://github.com/stoplightio/prism).
 Make sure to install Prism Next, the version should be >= `2.0.0-beta.x`.
-2. Open up your terminal and log into Stoplight Next with the `prism login` command and enter your Stoplight Next credentials.
+2. Open up your terminal, log into Stoplight Next with the `prism login` command, and enter your Stoplight Next credentials.
 Once you are logged in, you will have access to your private and all public projects.
 3. Get the export link for the prism mock instance you created above.

 ![](../../assets/gifs/prism-install.gif)